primatejs/primate-domains/README.md

 with the default being a transient in-memory store.
 Additional stores exist for filesystem (flat), JSON, and MongoDb.

-All domains are loaded by default from `domains`.

 ## Fields

 A record in the domain's store is described using the static `fields` property.